nishujangra/balancerx/docs/protocols.md

 ## Summary

-BalancerX’s protocol flexibility allows it to be used in various environments, from simple HTTP load balancing to generic TCP forwarding, making it a versatile tool for developers and operators.
+BalancerX's protocol flexibility allows it to be used in various environments, from simple HTTP load balancing to generic TCP forwarding, making it a versatile tool for developers and operators.

+**Current Status:** Health checking works reliably but includes overhead on every request.
+A background health checker service is implemented and ready for integration to improve performance.

 ---